 It is essential that children are safeguarded from potentially harmful and inappropriate online material thus providing them with a safe environment in which to learn.
+Staff are aware that technology is a significant component in many safeguarding and wellbeing issues.
+Children are at risk of abuse and other risks online as well as face to face.
+In many cases abuse and other risks will take place concurrently both online and offline.
+Children can also abuse other children online, this can take the form of abusive, harassing, and misogynistic/misandrist messages, the non-consensual sharing of indecent images, especially around chat groups, and the sharing of abusive images and pornography to those who do not want to receive such content.
 The College has appropriate filtering and monitoring software in place and age-appropriate, rules around the use of mobile phones during the school day.
 Filtering and monitoring provision is shared with the Governing body and reviewed at least annually.
 Additionally, measures to protect the College from cyber-crime and safeguards to ensure the limiting effects of such an attack are in place.
 Further details of the College's approach to online safety can be found in the Online Safety Policy.